seanpmaxwell/model-initializer/README.md

 - `boolean`: `false`
 - `date`: the current datetime as a `Date` object.
 - `for values ending with "[]"`: an empty array.
-- `object`: If an object type is not optional, then you must supply a valid default to prevent a bad object from getting attached.
-For `object[]` that are not optional, you don't have to supply a default cause `new` will just use an empty array.
+- `object`: If an object type is not optional or an array, then you must supply a valid default to prevent a bad object from getting attached.
+Objects arrays which just use an empty array as the default.
 - `pk` and `fk`: `-1`

+### Arrays/Emails/Optional-Types
+- Validation only works for one-dimensional arrays.
+If you have nested arrays set the type to `object` and write your own validator function.
+- There is a built-in regex to check the email format.
+If you want to use your own, set the type to string and pass your own validation function.
+Note that an empty array counts as a valid email and will be used as the default value if the email is not optional.
+- The optional character prevents an error from being thrown if key is absent from the `isValid` check and tells `new` to skip this key if it's not in the partial and there is no default.

-### Special notes about pk and fk
+### PK (primary-key) and FK (foreign-key)
 - These are used to represent relational database keys:
   - For `pk` the only properties you can set are `prop` and `type`, primary-keys should never be `null` in a database.
   - For `fk` the only properties you can set are `prop`, `type`, and `nullable`.
 You can set `default` ONLY if `nullable` is true in which cause you can set the default to be `-1` or `null` only.